 Enjoy the St. Paul Campus!

-- St. Paul Student Center includes a food court, convenience store, movies, bowling, game room, art gallery, post office, study spaces, U Card office, and more.
-Eat, lounge, and have fun!
+- St. Paul Student Center — Food court, convenience store, movies, bowling, game room, art gallery, post office, study spaces, U Card office, and more.
+Eat, lounge, and have fun.

-- Rec Center/St. Paul Gym features fitness machines, classes, climbing wall, bouldering cave, tracks, pool, yoga, outdoor tennis and ball fields, and more.
+- Rec Center/St. Paul Gym — Fitness machines, classes, climbing wall, bouldering cave, tracks, pool, yoga, outdoor tennis and ball fields, and more.

-- CFANS Dairy Store and Meat Store with weekly specials made by CFANS
+- CFANS Dairy Store and Meat Store — Weekly specials made by CFANS.

 - Big, beautiful green spaces and the famous grassy Mall

 - computer labs